opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 ## Coldkey workstation security

-Treat your coldkey as the ultimate authority over your Bittensor wallet.
-A compromised coldkey allows an attacker holder to transfer (steal) your TAO, redelegate your stakes, or take other actions that can’t be reversed.
+Your coldkey private key, accessible with your recovery seed phrase, is the complete representation of your identity to Bittensor.
+In otherwords, holding the coldkey or seed phrase is the ultimate authority over your Bittensor wallet.
+A stolen coldkey allows an attacker holder to transfer (steal) your TAO, redelegate your stakes, or take other actions that can’t be reversed.

+Conversely, there is no way to recover...

 Because of these high stakes, many best practices from both cryptocurrency storage and modern DevOps/MLOps environments apply here.
-Prioritize confidentiality and integrity over convenience when handling a coldkey.
+Prioritize confidentiality and integrity over convenience when handling coldkeys.

 ### Isolation of coldkey operations